The birth control patch is a thin, beige, 1¾-inch (4½-centimeter)

 skin reactions at the site of application of the patch

-problems with contact lens use, such as a change in vision or inability to wear
+problems with contact lens use — a change in vision or inability to wear

 Many of these side effects are mild and tend to disappear after 2 or 3 months.